friendoffriends/FunVibeApp/README.md

 - Some files contain earlier experimental or commented-out code; they are kept for now, but the folder structure is cleaner and easier to maintain.
 - There are two Xcode project files in the repository, but `FunVibe.xcodeproj` is the one that matches the current synchronized source layout.

-## Next Cleanup Ideas

-- Rename a few files with spelling inconsistencies, such as `ActivityDesciptionView.swift` and `SendFileVieww.swift`
-- Remove unused experimental files and commented-out legacy code
-- Split large SwiftUI views into smaller reusable components
-- Add tests for helper functions and login behavior